rafaelp/myfinance-client-ruby/README.md

 Myfinance.configure do |m|
   m.url = 'https://sandbox.myfinance.com.br' # defaults to 'https://app.myfinance.com.br' if omitted
-  c.user_agent = 'My App v1.0' # optional, but you should pass a custom user-agent identifying your app end
+  m.user_agent = 'My App v1.0' # optional, but you should pass a custom user-agent identifying your app end
 ```